d909b/perfect_match/README.md

 - To run the TCGA and News benchmarks you need to download the SQLite databases containing the raw data samples for these benchmarks (`news.db` and `tcga.db`).
     - You can download the raw data under these links: [tcga.db](https://polybox.ethz.ch/index.php/s/OrwKOXHToZfxVyE) and [news.db](https://polybox.ethz.ch/index.php/s/fRQZREF528AfD5Z).
     - Note that you need around 10GB of free disk space to store the databases.
-    - Save the database files to the `./data` directory relative to this file in order to be compatible with the step-by-step guides below.
+    - Save the database files to the `./data` directory relative to this file in order to be compatible with the step-by-step guides below or adjust the commands accordingly.
 - To run BART, Causal Forests and to reproduce the figures you need to have [R](https://www.r-project.org/) installed.
 See https://www.r-project.org/ for installation instructions.
     - To run BART, you need to have the R-packages `rJava` and `bartMachine` installed.
 See https://github.com/kapelner/bartMachine for installation instructions.
 Note that `rJava` requires a working Java installation as well.
     - To run Causal Forests, you need to have the R-package `grf` installed.
 See https://github.com/grf-labs/grf for installation instructions.